Cocker Spaniel Shedding

 Cocker Spaniels have a moderate shedding level.
 Regular grooming keeps shedding manageable and your Cocker Spaniel's coat healthy.

-With a typical weight of 20-30 lbs and lifespan of 10-14 yrs, the Cocker Spaniel requires thoughtful care tailored to their specific breed characteristics.
+20-30 lbs adult size, 10-14 yrs life expectancy — and the Cocker Spaniel has a health and temperament footprint that is worth reading on its own terms.
 What sets the Cocker Spaniel apart from other sporting breeds is the specific combination of size, drive, and health profile that defines daily life with this dog.

 Seasonal Changes